hereon-GEMS/pydidas/pydidas/docs/source/manuals/gui/frames/DefineDiffractionExpFrame.rst

 detector position.
 Please refer to the pyFAI documentation for a detailed description.

-These settings can be copied from the pyFAI calibration using the button or the values can be entered manually.
+In addition to taking these settings from the the pyFAI calibration (see :ref:`copy_from calibration`) and manual update, pydidas also offers a tool for manually setting the beamcenter.
+The button *Manual beamcenter definition* opens a new window.
+The window is described in detail in :ref:`manually_set_beamcenter_window`.

-Saving
+Export
 ^^^^^^

 .. image:: images/define_experiment_frame_export.png